amb2893/CS386Project/Deliverable1.md

 Time management and motivation remain the top challenges for most interviewees, with participants expressing the need for an easy-to-integrate solution that doesn’t interfere with gaming enjoyment.

 ## 4. Final Value Proposition and Consumer Segments
+Our Fitness platform offers a motivational way to incorporate workout in your everyday gaming sessions without interrupting gaming.
+By allowing you to personalize your workout based on your needs and allowing you to work around your games.